Dive into the mind of an athlete as you prepare to be a professional leader in exercise and sport psychology.

 The objectives of the Sport Psychology program reflect a number of different disciplines and give the student a well-rounded education that allows for opportunities of preparing professional leaders in physical activity and sport.
 The objectives include practical experiences working with coaches and teachers in the field, psychological assessment protocols, stress management techniques, conflict resolution, motivation and group dynamics, goal setting, and cultural studies all in a multi-disciplinary approach.
 Internationally renowned sport and exercise psychology researchers and/or practitioners, small class sizes, and internship opportunities are all highlights of this program.

-Students acquire a solid foundation by taking courses in the School of Human Kinetics and the Department of Psychology.
+Students acquire a solid foundation by taking courses in the School of Kinesiology and Health Sciences and the Department of Psychology.
 This program is also offered in French with a few courses excepted.
 All students in the program must complete one internship in the community and have the option of completing a second internship if they wish.
 Students also have the opportunity to complete an undergraduate thesis or to take additional courses in order to complete a Minor in an area of interest in the Humanities, Social Sciences or Sciences.

 1 grade 12 English U/M course

 A minimum overall average of 75% in the 6 best grade 12 U/M courses

 Additional information for applicants who have completed Advanced Placement courses.